prithuls/BSA-UNR/content/authors/tamanna-yasmin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Current Students
-  - Administration
 ---

-I am Prithul Sarker, a Ph.D. student in the department of computer science at the University of Nevada, Reno.